Source: Only one of Apple’s new iPhones supports the fastest 5G

 The source says only the largest phone in the line has room inside for the special antenna design required for millimeter wave and larger battery needed to accommodate millimeter wave’s significant power draw.
 Also, only the U.S., Korea, and Japan versions of the Pro Max will support millimeter-wave 5G.

-If Sub-5 5G is a Camry, millimeter-wave 5G is a Mercedes S-Class.
+If Sub-6 5G is a Camry, millimeter-wave 5G is a Mercedes S-Class.

 Sub-6 service, which uses lower frequency spectrum below 6 GHz, produces speeds that are much more like a good 4G connection.
 After studying the U.S. 5G market this summer, OpenSignal found 5G average download speeds of about 51 Mbps, and 4G average download speeds of 29 Mbps.
 That’s because U.S. wireless carriers now offer far more Sub-6 coverage than millimeter wave.
 Sub-6 service, while slower, can support more users per base station, and has farther reach, so it’s more cost effective.